kevinyswong/kevinyswong.github.io/index.md

 I am not surprised whatsoever that Asians are being targeted.
 I can't help but
 exclaim: how banal and boring!
 Tell me something new!
 As soon as the news broke of COVID's origins last year I immediately anticipated such a development.
 There is not the slightest indication in the racial history of this country that suggests otherwise.
 On the contrary I would be surprised if this shooting were the last.
 Count on it: discrimination and patent racism will continue once life returns to normal and people resume congregating in person, in forms subtle and explicit, verbal and behavioral, in school admissions, in job applications, in fewer appointments for doctor and lawyers, in everyday encounters.
 We do not have it worst; Blacks have had a far longer and bloodier march against racism.
 We Asians have piggy-backed on the civil rights movement and benefited from monumental progress towards true equality in the 1960s without bearing the brunt of the melee.
 What makes us think we can surmount racial boundaries if Blacks still have not?
-However, our problem is more akin to the Jewish one: a small successful minority that—who knows?—might be wealthier, more educated, and more cultured than our assaulters.
+However, our problem is more akin to the Jewish one: a small successful minority that—who knows?—might be wealthier and more educated than our assaulters.
 And yet we do not have power, we do not have bite—why?
 I can't be wrong in saying a large part of the reason is that Asian culture obeys authority and doesn't stir trouble, overwhelmingly preferring comfort and stability over due process and justice.
-Perhaps a generation or two later, the offspring of this period's doctors, academics, and engineers, comfortable enough in their social replication, will have the chutzpah to take up the risk of fighting back.
+Perhaps a generation or two later, the offspring of this period's doctors, academics, and engineers, comfortable enough in their social reproduction, will have the chutzpah to take up the risk of fighting back.

 Theresa Hak Kyung Cha, a Korean artist and writer, was raped and murdered in the Puck Building in New York in 1982 and received no more news coverage than one